 Depending on your baby’s habits and routine, your baby may not be responsive to these steps, every baby is different.
 If these tips aren’t working, your baby may not be ready yet and it’s OK to put it off and try again the next week.
 Ultimately you’ve got to find what works for you!

 Now at three months, Blake continues to sleep through the night with the occasional wakeup that is typically solved but just popping his paci in his mouth and letting him self-soothe back to sleep.
-We do still co-sleep with him in our room, which I do think is a factor that helps as well.
+We do still co-sleep with him in our room, which I do think is a factor that helps as well, but we can finally go back to enjoying our king size mattress again!.

 The routine takes about 10-15 minutes overall now and he falls asleep super quickly and easily which I really believe is because he knows the drill now and what to expect.